Renters’ Rights Bill guide

 End of Fixed-Term Tenancies and Abolishment of Section 21 “No-Fault” Evictions

-Under current law, residential tenancies can be either fixed-term (with a set start and end date) or periodic (ongoing with no fixed end date).
+Until the new guidelines are introduced, residential tenancies can still be either fixed-term (with a set start and end date) or periodic (ongoing with no fixed end date).
 Landlords can end a fixed-term tenancy by serving a Section 21 (S21) notice, which does not require a reason.
 Similarly, a periodic tenancy can also be ended by a S21 notice without justification.

 • Section 21 evictions will be abolished.